clearhaus/gateway-api-docs/source/index.md

 <p class="alert alert-info">
 <b>Notice:</b> The card dictionary is not required when making an authorization
 based on a card resource.
-However, `card[csc]` should be populated when CSC is available.
+However, <code>card[csc]</code> should be populated when CSC is available.
 </p>